 - 1. Telnet: TCP - 2.
-Telnet port: 23

-(for more detail, kindly please get contact with the service agent or team)

-- 3. Telnet utility: Windows "TELNET.exe" (console mode) - 4.
-Disconnection for RS232-by-Telnet control normally: Close Windows Telnet utility directly after TELNET connection ready - 5.
-Limitation 1 for Telnet-Control: there is less than 50 bytes for successive network payload for Telnet-Control application.

-Limitation 2 for Telnet-Control: there is less than 26 bytes for one complete RS232 command for Telnet-Control.

-Limitation 3 for Telnet-Control: Minimum delay for next RS232 command must be more than 200 (ms).

-(\, In Windows XP built-in "TELNET.exe" utility, "Enter" key pressed will have "Carriage-Return" and "New-Line" code.)
+Telnet port: 23 (for more detail, kindly please get contact with the service agent or team) - 3.
+Telnet utility: Windows "TELNET.exe" (console mode) - 4.
+Disconnection for RS232-by-Telnet control normally: Close Windows Telnet utility directly after TELNET connection ready - Limitation 1 for Telnet-Control: there is only one connection for Telnet-Control in one projector Limitation 2 for Telnet-Control: there is less than 50 bytes for successive network payload for Telnet-Control application. - Limitation 3 for Telnet-Control: there is less than 26 bytes for one complete RS232 command for Telnet-Control. - Limitation 4 for Telnet-Control: Minimum delay for next RS232 command must be more than 200 (ms). - (, In Windows built-in "TELNET.exe" utility, "Enter" key pressed will have "Carriage-Return" and "New-Line" code.)

 Press the Menu button to open the OSD menu.
-Press ◀► to move to the Settings 2 menu.
-Press ▲ ▼ to move to the Advanced 2 menu and then press Enter or ►.
+Press ◀▶ to move to the Settings 2 menu.
+Press ▲ ▼ to move to the Advanced 2 menu and then press Enter or ▶.
 Press ▲ ▼ to move up and down in the Advanced 2 menu.
-Press ◀► to enter and change values for setting.
+Press ◀▶ to enter and change values for setting.

-İTEM DESCRIPTION

-Sleep Timer Press the cursor ◀▶ button to enter and set Sleep timer.
+Ітем DESCRIPTION Sleep Timer Press the cursor ◀▶ buttons to enter and set Sleep timer.
 The projector automatically turns off after the preset period of time.

-Source Filter Press
+Source Filter Press Enter/ ► to enter the Source Filter menu.
+See page 47 for more information on Source Filter.
+Wall Color Press the cursor ◀▶ button to enable or disable the wall color function.
+(Off/ Light Yellow/ Pink/ Light Green/ Blue/ Blackboard)